 Run the whole Data Agent on your own infrastructure.

-The Tablize runtime is open source.
-The same binary that powers tablize.com runs on your servers, in your VPC, with your data never leaving your perimeter.
+The same binary that powers tablize.com runs on your servers, in your VPC, with your own LLM keys.
+Your data never leaves your perimeter unless you point the agent outward.

 Agent runtime